prrao87/prrao87.github.io/content/posts/neo4j-python-1/index.md

 Just like in the sync case, the Pydantic validation for 130k records completes in ~3 sec, while the async data ingestion completes in ~6 seconds, giving us a roughly 9 second run time.
 Generally speaking, a coroutine-based async approach as shown above vastly outperforms the sync approach, but in this particular scenario, the async API offers only a marginal improvement.
 This is likely because, Neo4j doesn't asynchronously merge nodes/edges independently of one another to avoid race conditions in which the client may attempt to merge an edge to a node that doesn't yet exist in the graph.

+{{< notice question >}}
-#### 💡 Why use the async API?
+**Why use the async API?**
-> Although the performance difference in ingesting the full dataset between the sync and async APIs was negligible in this case, it's likely that in a real setting with a much larger dataset, there will be less overhead in communicating with the database, and if using Neo4j alongside an async-friendly framework with FastAPI, it helps to use the async API across the whole code base for readability and ease of maintenance.
+Although the performance difference in ingesting the full dataset between the sync and async APIs was negligible in this case, it's likely that in a real setting with a much larger dataset, there will be less overhead in communicating with the database, and if using Neo4j alongside an async-friendly framework with FastAPI, it helps to use the async API across the whole code base for readability and ease of maintenance.
+{{< /notice >}}

 ## Inspect the graph via the Neo4j browser